cxcsds/xspec-models-cxc/README.md

     >>> y = x.tableModel(table=infile, table_type="add", energies=egrid, pars=pars)

-    Note that it is very easy to make the table model code crash the system, such as by sending in not enough parameters or settnig a parameter outside its hard limits:
+    Note that it is very easy to make the table model code crash the system, such as by sending in not enough parameters or setting a parameter outside its hard limits:

     >>> x.tableModel(infile, "add", pars=[1, 2], energies=egrid)